arrow-kt/arrow/arrow-site/docs/docs/patterns/monads/README.md

 ```

 The argument `just` in `Effect` is used to put the result of the computation expression in the Effect we are modeling, in this case nullability and absence typed as `A?`.

+In the example above we saw that in order to form a Monad we need a `just` constructor used in the effect block and an implementation for `suspend bind` declared in a subtype of the `Effect` interface.

+The Effect interface provides a `restricted` scope for pure computations that do not require suspension and a `suspended` block for those that do require suspension.

+Finally we can use our new `nullable` effect block, and its `bind` function to compute over the happy path of nullable typed values.

 ```kotlin:ank
 suspend fun nextTalkCity(maybeSpeaker: Speaker?): City? =